fujitake/smart-building-quick-start-kit/devices/analog-meter-readers/led-meter/README.en.md

 - LED lamp to be detected.
 > The script used in these instructions can also work with sample images.
 The process to use the sample image is commented out, so please uncomment the corresponding part if necessary.

-- PC with camera &nbsp; ※ These instructions uses a MacBook Pro (2018) for verification.
+- PC with camera &nbsp; ※ These instructions use a MacBook Pro (2018) for verification.

 - Full set of this directory